 Vehicle accident on I-110 near Memorial Parkway leaves 1 person injured

-BATON ROUGE - Emergency officials are responding to a reported accident involving an overturned dump truck on I-110 at Fuqua near Memorial Parkway.
+BATON ROUGE - Emergency crews responded to an accident involving an overturned dump truck on I-110 Saturday afternoon.

-Sources say one person was injured in the incident, however their injuries aren't believed to be life threatening.
+The incident occurred around 12 p.m. on I-110 South at Fuqua near Memorial Parkway.

-I-110 South at North 22nd Street has been closed.
-Drivers are advised to use an alternative route.
+Sources say one person was injured in the incident, however their injuries are believed to be non-life threatening.

 More News